 Measure 4 cm down from the other end of the fabric ( it is the upper right point) and draw a line.
-This is the shouder line.
+This is the shoulder line.

 For the sleeve draw a line down (parallel to the grainline) and measure 23-25 cm ( 23 cm for thinner arms and 25 cm for fuller arms) down the line.
 Put a mark.

-On the hem line measure the ¼ hip distance plus 7-8 cm for all sizes and put a mark.
-As we are making a loose fitting garment we need to incorporate quite a lot of ease in the fitting.
+On the hemline measure the ¼ hip measure plus 7-8 cm for all sizes and put a mark.
+As we are making a loose-fitting garment we need to incorporate quite a lot of ease in the fitting.

-From this point draw a perpendicular line up and afterwards draw a smooth curved line connecting these two points.
+From this point draw a perpendicular line up and afterward draw a smooth curved line connecting these two points.
 These are our side seams.

-You can leave the hem straight but I decided to cut is like this in the image below.
+You can leave the hem straight but I decided to cut it as you see in the image below.

-After cutting is done, baste shoulder and side seams and try it on.
+After cutting is done, baste shoulder and side seams and try them on.
 If everything seems ok, and you don’t need to cut the neckline bigger, you can start sewing it.

 Sewing the robe